 This week-long classroom activity schedule can make the countdown to winter break a little more cheerful and fun for students.
 The theme of each day doesn’t need to be distracting or involve a messy craft.

 Keep the themes a secret until students walk in for the day.
 Students may even enjoy trying to guess what the theme of the day will be before you share it with them.
-Use one of the suggested ideas to bring the theme of the day into the daily topics or events.
+Use one of the suggested ideas to bring the day’s theme into the daily topics or events.

 A Week of Winter-Themed Fun: B.R.E.A.K.

-The acronym “break” covers a five-day week before winter vacation and offers ideas for a theme to go with each day.
-Use the themes to think of activities, lessons, or crafts that work with that theme.
+The acronym BREAK covers a five-day week before winter vacation and offers ideas for a theme to go with each day.
+Use the themes to think of winter break activities, lessons, or crafts that work with that theme.
 Feel free to use the themes as inspiration to come up with your own winter break countdown theme and activity calendar.
 Or use ours!

 1st Day Theme – Blizzard: A severe snowstorm with high winds and low visibility.